How to debug Magento

 Essentially, the process is to gradually enable directories as you traverse down the file tree - until you can find the offending file.

-Then if either yields a fix, rename all files within the layout directory to .tmp - (for the SSH users ls | xargs -I {} mv {} {}.tmp or rename 's/^/.tmp/' *)
+.tmp - (for the SSH users ls | xargs -I {} mv {} {}.tmp or rename 's/^/.tmp/' * )

 Then gradually enable each file 1 by 1 until resolved.